microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS student guide - Securing the IoT end-to-end.md

 4. Ensure all events are surfaced in one place for simplicity.

-5. Address the need to have auditing and monitoring across a wide range of device operating systems and processor architectures (Linux, x86, x64, etc).
+5. Address the need to have auditing and monitoring across a wide range of device operating systems and processor architectures (Linux, x86, x64, etc.).

 6. Automate the security agent provisioning rather than having to physically or remotely "touch" all the devices.

-7. Ensure only the most secure protocols are implemented and used during any transmissions
+7. Ensure only the most secure protocols are implemented and used during any transmissions.

 8. Ensure that in the future it will be possible to have an enterprise-wide look at any vulnerabilities or malicious events, not just specifically focused the IoT infrastructure.